-- 1. Download and install the Tier 1 adapter archive.
-For more information, see Download Tier 1 Adapter Archive on page 129. - Navigate through the unzipped archive to Tier 1 Adapter Tools > HP Universal Discovery Tools > SOL. - 3.
-If necessary, copy the script uCMDB\staging.sql from the SQL\ folder of your unzipped adapter archive to a temporary folder on your staging server. - 4.
+- 1. Download and install the Adapter Tools archive.
+For more information, see Download Adapter Tools Archive on page 132. - 2.
+Navigate through the unzipped archive to Adapter Tools > HP Universal Discovery Tools > SQL. - 3.
+If necessary, copy the script uCMDB_staging.sql from the SQL\ folder of your unzipped adapter archive to a temporary folder on your staging server. - 4.
 Open a command prompt on the staging server. - 5.
 In the command prompt window, execute the following command, as amended:

 '''

-sqlcmd -S ServerName\InstanceName -i TemporaryPath\uCMDB_staging.sql
+sqlcmd -S ServerName\InstanceName -i TemporaryPath\uCMDB staging.sql

 '''

 - The database uCMDB staging is created with all necessary tables, indices, and so on. - ServerName is the name of the server hosting the SQL Server 2008 or later.
 You can install the database on the staging server or on any remote server.
 You can use the name of the staging server or its IP address or a "." (dot) if you are running the staging script on the same server as the database instance. - InstanceName is the name of the database instance to use for the database staging tables.
-You can omit this parameter if the default instance name is being used. - TemporaryPath is the location where you saved the SQL procedure.
+You can omit this parameter if the default instance name is being used.

+• TemporaryPath is the location where you saved the SQL procedure.